Web Components On Fire

 variables for you to use in your style rules, like opacity: var(--hotfx-pseudorandom-1).

 So, with the new random() function coming to CSS why would you need this custom element?
 Most things that start with pseudo sound bad or dodgy, like pseudoscience, pseudocode or pseudonym.
-But for the purposes of computer animation pseudorandomness is often better than truly random.
+But for the purposes of computer animation pseudorandom is often better.

 To check out exactly how this works, you can read the source code.
 If you find any bugs or issues, please file an issue on GitHub.